It’s the 21st century. Is advertising on local TV worth it anymore?

 The fall of linear television

-Marketers travel from all over the country, while actors and actresses speak from the season’s most popular broadcast TV shows.
+Marketers travel there from all over the country, while actors and actresses speak from the season’s most popular broadcast TV shows.

 The lavish event has one goal: to pry open pocketbooks and gather promises in the form of billions of dollars for the next advertising year.

-Yet between the checkbooks and eloquent speeches, cracks in the foundation are beginning to show.
+And yet, despite the checkbooks and eloquent speeches, cracks in the foundation are beginning to show.

 The truth is, the number of devices and app downloads are causing a significant dent in television ratings.